-The Hour of Devastation Prerelease took place this last weekend, so it's time for a Tournament Rules update.
+The Core Set 2019 Prerelease took place this past weekend, so it's time for a Tournament Rules update.

-In each update, most changes are small—grammar corrections, changes in language to provide better clairification on the intent of a rule, "housekeeping" updates (items that are updated each release due to new set announcements), etc. However, we sometimes have substantive changes, and those changes are listed below:
+In each update, most changes are small—grammar corrections, changes in language to provide better clarification on the intent of a rule, "housekeeping" updates (items that are updated each release due to new set announcements), etc. However, we sometimes have substantive changes, and those changes are listed below.

 Magic: The Gathering Tournament Rules Updates

 Here are the Magic: The Gathering Tournament Rules update notes for the latest release (which can be found here), listed by the section number of the rules.
 To have more context, you should refer to the actual wording in the document itself.

 Section 4.4 (Loops): This is a new section dealing with "loops."
 A loop is a form of tournament shortcut that involves detailing a sequence of actions to be repeated and then performing a number of iterations of that sequence.
 For complete information on this section, you can read Toby Elliott's explanation here.

 The addition of this section has caused a renumbering of the sections on triggered abilities, team/Two-Headed Giant communication, and game layout.

 Section 6.3 (Standard Format): This section has been updated to include an explanation of previously published cards from Ixalan, Rivals of Ixalan, and Dominaria that are in included in Welcome Decks.
 These cards have a Core Set 2019 expansion symbol but are not found in Core Set 2019 boosters.
 These cards will rotate out of Standard with Core Set 2019.